MicroEJ/docs/VEEPortingGuide/vgImage.rst

 * The Scalable Vector Graphics (SVG): this kind of images is partially supported: linear gradients but no animations.
 It is very advised to convert the SVG files in AVD files before using the Image Converter tool.

 The tool generates a binary file (a RAW file) compatible with the :ref:`section_vg_image_engine`.
-The RAW file consists of a series of vector paths and animations.
+The RAW file consists in a series of vector paths and animations.

 To list the images to convert, the tool uses the application list files whose extension is ``.vectorimage.list``.
-The generator provides an option to encode the path data (the path's points): it can be stored on signed 8, 16, 32 bit words or in ``float`` format.
+The generator provides an option to encode the path data (the path's points): it can be stored on signed 8, 16, 32-bit words or in ``float`` format.
 Respectively, the options are ``VG8``, ``VG16``, ``VG32`` and ``VGF``.

 This is an example of ``.vectorimage.list`` files:

 .. code-block::

-   # convert an AVDin float format
+   # convert an AVD in float format
    /avd_image_1.xml:VGF
    # convert an AVD in signed 16-bit format
    /path/to/avd_image_2.xml:VG16
-   # convert a SVG in signed 8-bit format
+   # convert an SVG in signed 8-bit format
    /svg_image.svg:VG8

 MicroVG Library